pham-anh/fuelphp_trial/CONTRIBUTING.md

 * Firstly, you should create an ssh key to make the connection from your `git bash` to `gitlab` more convenient and secure
  * Checkout this link for instruction about SSH key: https://docs.gitlab.com/ee/gitlab-basics/create-your-ssh-keys.html

-_(You can also use HTTPS instead of SSH if you like, but it seems that you will need to enter your `gitlab` password everytime you want to interact with remote repo)_

 * After you add the public ssh key to gitlab, add the private key to your git bash

 ```shell